gosu-polls/poll-api/README.md

 # Run the API
-Run the APU using the following command
+Run the API using the following command

 `python ./app/main.py `